 Add everything up for your total cost price

-Now you can calculate your actual cost price per pizza:
+Now calculate your complete cost per pizza:

 Total cost price = Ingredients + Packaging + Energy costs